About the Genetics Discipline

 Typically, Master of Science students are expected to graduate in 2 to 3 years, whereas Ph.D. students will generally graduate in 4 or more years.
 A goal of the GSBS is that all doctoral students are funded during their time in the graduate program.
 Doctoral students receive a competitive stipend and tuition expenses for the first 18 months from the GSBS and following that period, their stipends are covered by their mentor’s funding, fellowships, or other sources.
 We encourage our students to compete for doctoral dissertation improvement grants and fellowships from foundations and federal programs, as this experience will bolster their skill set as they mature as scientists.

-Prospective students are highly encouraged to make contact with the Graduate Program Advisor and our Faculty to discuss mutual areas of research interest.
+Prospective students are highly encouraged to make contact with the Graduate Advisor and our Faculty to discuss mutual areas of research interest.
 Admissions applications to the Graduate School of Biomedical Sciences are reviewed by an Admissions Committee made up of representatives from all of the GSBS programs.
 Please contact the Admissions Office with any questions regarding the admissions process.
-Feel free to contact the Graduate Program Advisor with any questions regarding the Program in Genetics specifically…we would love to hear from you!
+Feel free to contact the Graduate Advisor with any questions regarding the Genetics discipline specifically…we would love to hear from you!